Introduction to green infrastructure and grey infrastructure

 Genuine Progress Indicator (GPI)

-In a practical application example, the U.S. city of Baltimore used GPI to quantify the economic benefits of their Stormwater Management Plan.
+In a practical application example, the U.S. city of Baltimore used GPI to quantify the economic benefits of their Baltimore Stormwater Management Plan.
 This preliminary analysis recognizes that more precise economic data on costs and benefits of programs will become available, and the analysis will be updated as a result.
-A copy of the Baltimore GPI Stormwater Report can be found here.

 Green versus Gray Analysis (GGA)

-The U.S. Center for Sustainable Economy and other partners developed the Green vs. Gray Analysis (GGA) which extends conventional public infrastructure analysis models to evaluate the cost effectiveness of technological solutions like new reservoirs.
-This is accomplished by factoring the unique role wetlands, forests, riparian zones, and other green infrastructure elements play in enhancing water quality and flow or achieving other environmental objectives.
-GGA is used to determine whether investing in these green infrastructure options is a more cost effective approach (or similar in cost) than grey infrastructure [8].
+The U.S. Center for Sustainable Economy and other partners developed the Green vs. Gray Analysis (GGA), which extends conventional public infrastructure analysis models to evaluate the cost effectiveness of technological solutions like new reservoirs.
+This is accomplished by factoring in the unique role wetlands, forests, riparian zones, and other green infrastructure elements play in enhancing water quality and flow, or achieving other environmental objectives.
+GGA is used to determine whether investing in these green infrastructure options is a more cost-effective approach than grey infrastructure [ix].

 Green Infrastructure Valuation Toolkit

-The Natural Economy Northwest programme (U.K.) and partners developed this framework for assessing the potential economic and wider returns from investment in green infrastructure and environmental improvements [9].
-For more information, and to use the calculator, click here.
+The Natural Economy Northwest program in the U.K. and partners developed the Green Infrastructure Valuation Toolkit to assess the potential economic and wider returns from investment in green infrastructure and environmental improvements [x].

 Green Value Calculator

-This calculator by The Centre for Neighbourhood Technology (CNT) in the U.S. compares performance, costs, and benefits of green infrastructure and low impact development solutions for stormwater management.
-To view and use the calculator click here.
+The Green Value Calculator by The Centre for Neighbourhood Technology (CNT) in the U.S. compares the performance, costs, and benefits of green infrastructure and low impact development solutions for stormwater management.

 Return on investment

-Generally, there is no market-based evidence of fair value for water infrastructure assets, because of the specialised nature of these assets and the fact that they are rarely sold, except as part of a continuing business.
-Therefore, most water businesses estimate fair value based on the net present value (NPV) of expected incomes from the asset or on depreciated replacement cost [11].
+Generally, there is no market-based evidence of fair value for water infrastructure assets, because of the specialized nature of these assets and the fact that they are rarely sold, except as part of a continuing business.
+Therefore, most water businesses estimate fair value based on the net present value (NPV) of expected incomes from the asset, or on depreciated replacement cost [xi].

 - Public-Private Partnership (P3)